 The fair value of the previously held 19.99% equity interest is calculated as the implied per share fair value based upon the acquisition purchase price reduced by the lack of control discount associated with the 19.99% holding.
-Upon acquiring the remaining outstanding ownership interest in Kairos, the Company remeasured its original equity interest to its fair value and recognized a \$177 gain which was included in net loss for the three months ended March 31, 2016.
+Upon acquiring the remaining outstanding ownership interest in Kairos, the Company remeasured its original equity interest to its fair value and recognized a \$177 gain.

-During the three months ended March 31, 2017, the Company finalized the purchase price allocation which was disclosed on a preliminary basis during the measurement period which is from the acquisition date of March 18, 2016 to the date the Company finalized the purchase price allocation on March 18, 2017.
-The fair values of the consideration issued, assets acquired and liabilities assumed in the acquisition at March 18, 2016 have been finalized with no revisions and adjustments on the previously reported preliminary amounts.
+During the three months ended March 31, 2017, the Company finalized the purchase price allocation which was disclosed on a preliminary basis during the measurement period which was from the acquisition date of March 18, 2016 to the date the Company finalized the purchase price allocation on March 18, 2017.
+The fair values of the consideration issued, assets acquired and liabilities assumed in the acquisition at March 18, 2016 were finalized with no revisions and adjustments on the previously reported preliminary amounts.

-Impairment evaluation for intangible assets and goodwill
+Impairment evaluation for intangible assets and goodwill:

 All IPR&D acquired in the Kairos business combination is classified as indefinite-lived and is not currently being amortized.
-IPR&D becomes definite-lived upon the completion or abandonment of the associated research and development efforts, and will be amortized from that time over an estimated useful life based on respective patent terms.
+IPR&D becomes definite-lived upon the completion or abandonment of the associated research and development efforts, and, if completed, will be amortized from that time over an estimated useful life based on respective patent terms.
 The Company evaluates the recoverable amount of intangible assets on an annual basis and performs an annual evaluation of goodwill as of December 31 each year, unless there is an event or change in the business that could indicate impairment, in which case earlier testing is performed.

 For the year ended December 31, 2016, the Company recorded an impairment charge of \$768 for the discontinuance of the Co-Development program ("OBT Co-Development") with Oxford BioTherapeutics ("OBT") due to the negative results received from scientific studies conducted during the period subsequent to the acquisition of Kairos.
-The corresponding deferred tax liability and deferred tax asset balances of \$198 were also reversed which resulted in deferred tax liability and offsetting deferred tax asset of \$5,127 related to IPR&D as of December 31, 2016.
-Furthermore, for the three months ended March 31, 2017, the Company recorded an impairment charge of \$1,536 related to the fair value of IPR&D recognized in relation with the Research Collaboration Agreement with OBT ("OBT Technology Swap Agreement") as the Company did not make any selections from the therapeutic targets contributed by OBT within the research term which expired on February 11, 2017.
+The corresponding deferred tax liability and deferred tax asset balances of \$198 were also reversed which resulted in a deferred tax liability and an offsetting deferred tax asset of \$5,127 related to IPR&D as of December 31, 2016.
+Furthermore, for the three months ended March 31, 2017, the Company recorded an impairment charge of \$1,536 related to the fair value of IPR&D recognized in relation to the Research Collaboration Agreement with OBT ("OBT Technology Swap Agreement") as the Company did not make any selections from the therapeutic targets contributed by OBT within the research term which expired on February 11, 2017.
 The corresponding deferred tax liability and deferred tax asset balances of \$399 were also reversed.
+The Company concluded that there were no further impairment indicators related to IPR&D for the three months ended June 30, 2017.